wellcomecollection/docs/rfcs/043-recording-deletions/README.md

 ## Possible future extensions

--   We could move more records to the "deleted" table if we're happy to live with the 404/410 distinction.
+We could move more records to the "deleted" table if we're happy to live without the 404/410 distinction.
 -   We could set up a separate pipeline that indexes deleted Works directly from the "deleted" table, bypassing the more expensive parts of the catalogue pipeline.